Safety & Security

 The Outpatient Pharmacy accepts most prescription insurance plans.

-Our pharmacists are available in person and by telephone to discuss questions or concerns you may have regarding your prescriptions or over-the-counter medications.
+Our pharmacists are available to discuss questions or concerns you may have regarding your prescriptions or over-the-counter medications.

 We recommend you not bring valuables such as jewelry and cash with you to the hospital.
 Valuables should be left at home or with a family member.
 If this is not possible, they may be placed in a safe.
 WFBMC cannot assume responsibility for items of value unless deposited in the safe.